smotrjashka/SneakGame/README.md

   At the beginning of the game, we ask the user to write the nickname.
 Now I use this for have data from previously described file.
 But maybe in future I will safe best results and     make some rating or something like.

-  Normally, in real life for saving data I use (like everyone) DB, but for purposes of this course I make choosing to simplify the idea of data saving to match some concepts.
+  Normally, in real life saving data I use (like everyone) DB, but for purposes of this course I make choosing to simplify the idea of data saving to match some concepts.

 * The project code is clearly organized into functions.